KxSystems/ffi/README.md

 # FFI for kdb+

-`ffikdb` is an extension to kdb+ for loading and calling dynamic libraries using pure `q`.
+`ffikdb` is an extension to kdb+ for loading and calling dynamic libraries using pure q.
 It is part of the [_Fusion for kdb+_](https://code.kx.com/q/interfaces/fusion/) interface collection.

 The main purpose of the library is to build stable interfaces on top of external libraries, or to interact with the operating system from `q`.
 No compiler toolchain or writing C/C++ code is required to use this library.